CHILDHOOD HUNGER IN CALGARY

 Many struggle in private, and just a few doors down from you is probably a family in need with a child too overwhelmed by what they lack to experience childhood to its fullest and prepare for adulthood.

-Our Mission is to end summer childhood hunger in Calgary.
+Our Mission is to help end childhood hunger in Calgary.

 I Can for Kids is a growing organization that flourishes in the cracks of our system to provide kids with fresh, healthy food all summer long, when, where, and how they need it.
 Our unique model is designed for kids.
 We meet them where they live and play across the city to feed their hungry bellies in a way that builds their confidence and ensures they know they are valued and belong.